What is WCG (wide color gamut) & color volume in a TV?

-WCG, or wide color gamut, is a term often used with HDR.
 HDR increases the dynamic range of the picture by increasing the contrast and color accuracy.
 It tries to make the whites even whiter and the blacks darker.

-WCG goes a step further towards making the picture more realistic by producing more colors.
+WCG goes a step further towards making the picture more realistic by producing more and better colors.
 It makes the ‘reds’ redder, ‘blues’ bluer and ‘greens’ greener.
-In simple words, it improves the picture quality by displaying more and deeper colors.

-What is the need for WCG?
+What is the need of having WCG on TV?

 For instance, take a look at the following picture of a parrot sitting over the branch of a tree.
 Try to count the number of colors in this picture.

-Now, the question is: How many colors your TV can display?
-If your TV didn’t display those many colors that can be seen through our naked eyes, the picture quality on that TV wouldn’t be as realistic as what our eyes can see.
+If your TV can’t display those many colors that can be seen through our naked eyes, the picture quality on that TV wouldn’t be as realistic as what our eyes can see.

 So, to make the picture appear more realistic, more colors are needed, which can be achieved through a wide color gamut.